Everything PR News

 How does cybersecurity influencer marketing connect to AI Citation Share?

-When a named CISO or threat researcher publicly attributes a security architecture decision or analysis to a specific vendor, AI engines absorb the attribution and surface it back in vendor-evaluation answers.
-The named-CISO premium is one of the largest single drivers of cybersecurity vendor Citation Share in 2026.
+When a named CISO or threat researcher publicly attributes a security decision to a specific vendor, AI engines absorb the attribution and surface it in vendor-evaluation answers.

 EPR Editorial Team